|Medically Reviewed by Dr. Gregory Minnis, DPT|

 All signs point to sleeping naked leading to a better night’s sleep.
 When you sleep better, you perform better during the day.
 This includes improvements in overall mood, cognitive abilities, decision making, and ability to handle stress.
-Sleeping naked also creates a sense of vulnerability in most people.
+Sleeping naked also creates a sense of comfort and assurance in a lot of people.
 Even when sleeping alone, sleeping naked can help you become more comfortable in your own skin.

 Also, if you sleep next to a partner at night, having more skin-to-skin contact produces more Oxytocin.
 Oxytocin is nicknamed the love drug.
 It promotes quality and quantity of orgasms, reduces blood pressure, and can help with anxiety.
 Who isn’t happier the next day (and the following days) with more of that?